kunal-visoulia/Image-Restoration-using-SRCNN/README.md

 **Referenced Research Paper** https://arxiv.org/abs/1501.00092.

 ### Dataset of Images
 uUsing the same images that were used in the original SRCNN paper.
-We can download these images from http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html (matlab code - set5 and set14 images as source).
+We can download these images from http://mmlab.ie.cuhk.edu.hk/projects/SRCNN.html (matlab code - set5 and set14 images into "images folder").

 ## SRCNN
 The SRCNN is a deep convolutional neural network that learns end-to-end mapping of low resolution to high resolution images.
 As a result, we can use it to improve the image quality of low resolution images.